-Switch the machine on and after allowing time for the water to circulate through the torch, press the water reset button on the front panel.
-The red indicators should go out.
+Switch the machine on and after allowing time for the water to circulate through the torch, press the reset button on the front panel.
+The red indicators should go out and the ready light will illuminate.

 To ascertain the absence of air leaks, the air regulator should be wound fully clockwise and the pressure gauge should indicate a back pressure in excess of 1.6 bar.